-Take it up as a challenge and have fun by looking at ASL videos from interpreters, try to emulate and impersonate them to get a better grasp of the ABC sign language.
+Take it up as a challenge and have fun by looking at ASL videos from interpreters, trying to emulate and impersonate them to grasp the ABC sign language better.

 Join support groups for the deaf and sign language enthusiast groups.
-Try to find out whether deaf-friendly cafes and clubs exist around your neighborhood or cities, and plan to paint them red!
-Always remember, sign language can be fun to learn for everyone, and you can use the offline connect method to make some great friends.
+Try to discover whether deaf-friendly cafes and clubs exist around your neighborhood or cities, and plan to paint them red!
+Always remember sign language can be fun to learn for everyone, and you can use the offline connect method to make some great friends.

 The guide aims to provide enough information to act as a starter for people wondering about ASL and trying to differentiate between different kinds of sign language alphabets available.

-Remember, ASL is just one of the many available sign language alphabets in the communication universe for the deaf and hard of hearing learners, and you can keep experimenting based on your requirements and efficacy of the chosen sign language alphabet.
+Remember, ASL is just one of the many available sign language alphabets in the communication universe for the deaf and hard-of-hearing learners, and you can keep experimenting based on your requirements and the efficacy of the chosen sign language alphabet.